Caring for your leather and suede pieces

-Cleaning for leather and suede is generally done by specialist dry cleaners but it is costly and often simple home maintenance can eliminate the need to use them.
-Following these simple steps will eliminate the need to have your garments cleaned by specialist cleaners.
+Cleaning for leather and suede is generally done by specialist dry cleaners, but it is costly and often simple home maintenance can reduce the need to use specialist cleaners.
 The following questions and answers will help you maintain your leather and suede pieces.

 What if my garment gets wet?

 Always blot up excess moisture with paper towels or a clean, soft, white towel.
 Allow to dry naturally at room temperature.
 Never dry in front of a direct heat source as this damages the leather and causes the hide to stiffen.